mkprizzle/esu-at-scale/README.md

 # Preparing arc-esu.csv
 ### Please do not change headings on the CSV which will break the script
-+ ServerName: Name of the server in Arc.
++ **ServerName:** Name of the server in Arc.
 All licenses will be named ServerName-ESU
-+ Edition: Standard or Datacenter
++ **Edition:** Standard or Datacenter
-+ LicenseType: vCore or pCore
++ **LicenseType:** vCore or pCore
-+ CoreCount: 8 or higher for vCore, 16 or more for pCore
++ **CoreCount:** 8 or higher for vCore, 16 or more for pCore
-+ TargetSubscriptionID: Subscription hosting the Arc servers and licenses
++ **TargetSubscriptionID:** Subscription hosting the Arc servers and licenses
-+ MachineResourceGroupName: RG where the Arc machines live
++ **MachineResourceGroupName:** RG where the Arc machines live
-+ LicenseResourceGroupName: RG where the licenses should be created (can be the same RG and often preferable)
++ **LicenseResourceGroupName:** RG where the licenses should be created (can be the same RG and often preferable)
-+ Region: Azure region for the license to be created.
++ **Region:** Azure region for the license to be created.
 Make sure the input is a valid Arc License region
-+ AssociatedHost: Enter a host server (or other shared license) from higher up the list to associate its license to this server.
++ **AssociatedPhysicalHost:** Enter a host server (or other shared license) from higher up the list to associate its license to this server.
 Do not use with `AssociatedProdServer`
-+ IsDR: Enter any input here if the server is DR as entitled by software assurance.
++ **IsDR:** Enter any input here if the server is DR as entitled by software assurance.
 Used with `AssociatedProdServer`
-+ AssociatedProdServer: Enter a production server from higher up the list to associate its license to this server.
++ **AssociatedProdServer:** Enter a production server from higher up the list to associate its license to this server.
 Use only for Dev/Test MSDN or DR servers as entitled.
-Do not use with `AssociatedHost`
+Do not use with `AssociatedPhysicalHost`
++ **IsPhysicalHost:** Fill this field if the server name specifies a physical host server running many VMs.
+A license will be created for the host but will not be linked to the host (as it is not connected to Arc) This is the host license that `AssociatedPhysicalHost` will attempt to link VM servers to.
+Licenses of this nature should typically be physical core licenses on Windows Server Datacenter edition

 # Please note:
 This information is being provided as-is with the terms of the MIT license, with no warranty/guarantee or support.
 It is free to use - and for demonstration purposes only.
 The process of hardening this for your needs is a task I leave to you.